HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |:---|:---|
 |Message Format|"Deleting Members of a group failed."
 |Severity|Warning
-|Resolution|Members of a group cannot be deleted.Only the whole group can be deleted.
+|Resolution|Members of a group cannot be deleted.
+Only the whole group can be deleted.

 ### HpeWolfram.1.0.MethodNotAllowed
 The specified method for the operation is not allowed.